hrbrmstr/drill-sergeant-rstats/docs/02-wiring-up-drill-and-r-dplyr.md

     SELECT * FROM  cp.`employee.json`  LIMIT 10

-is issued and the contents transferred back into R. `sergeant` cheats a bit since the data is run through `readr::type_convert()` before being delivered back to the user.
-It does this for a whole host of reasons, but mostly out of convenience for the user.
+is issued and the contents transferred back into R.

+Notice that the data is really all still in Drill.
+Future recipes introduce `dplyr::collect()` which is how you ultimately transfer the query results back into an R object.

 ## See Also